Mono Couple becomes Poly Couple

 I keep finding myself slipping back to maybe it's not abuse.
 Maybe I'm just over-exaggerating things in my head.
 Then my brain keeps reminding me of all the hurt but I don't know what to believe.

 This is NORMAL as your brain continues to heal.
-Again... only 6 days ago since that appointment.
+Again, it's only been 6 days since that appointment.
 You are coming out of the fog still.

-I get wanting it to be over and feeling like hurrying through the process because it's really uncomfortable and weird here.
-Like just wanting it to be done and over already.
+I get you feel like hurrying through the process, because it's really uncomfortable and weird here.
+You just want it to be over and done with.
 But it doesn't work that way.
 It takes however long it takes.

 As for friends outside of work, well I've been scared to go out and meet people for so long.
 It's one of the things that made dating so difficult.
 That and COVID.
 Everyone I used to know lives on the other side of the country.
 My best friend from back home just lost his step father to COVID.
 I don't even have the heart to tell him about Spitfire and I. Really, I've only told one of my brothers and my Dad about this.
 They are supportive, but also on the East coast.

-Maybe make some friends there (even temporary friends) who will get some of what you are going through.
+Maybe you'd make some friends there (even temporary friends) who would get some of what you are going through.

-And maybe tell your best friend from back home a little bit.
-You don't have to whoosh.
+And maybe you could tell your best friend from back home a little bit about this.
+You don't have to whoosh everything.
 I'm guessing you already said you were sorry about his Dad passing.

 Maybe you could think about saying "Best friend, I don't want to add to your burdens.
 I do not expect you to help me or do anything.
 I just wanted to make you aware Spitfire and I are separating.
 I'm working with a therapist.

-If you are willing later down when both of us aren't so fresh from our things, I'd really value doing some low key socializing and NOT talking about our problems.
+If you are willing later on, when both of us aren't so fresh from our things, I'd really value doing some low-key socializing and NOT talking about our problems.
 Like taking a brain break from it all.
 Maybe online puzzles over Zoom or something.
 Let me know if you might be up for that or not."

-Your right.
+You're right.
 I do need my own bank account that she doesn't have access to.
 However, that bank works with my job.
 The account is specific to my type of work.
-If anything, I need to reclaim that account and setup something else for joint finances, which is an incredible amount of work but needs to be done.
+If anything, I need to reclaim that account and set up something else for joint finances, which is an incredible amount of work, but needs to be done.
 She has not been fair with the money.

+Okay.
 Maybe you sort it when you are ready to.
-Like

-"Hi work bank.
+"Hi, work bank.
 I am going through a separation/divorce.
-I'd like to open a new acct and have my paychecks deposited to the new one.
-I'd like to leave this other one as joint acct so my coparent and I can use it for coparenting the children and their needs.
-What do you advise is best from your checking acount types?
+I'd like to open a new account and have my paychecks deposited to the new one.
+I'd like to leave this other one as joint account so my coparent and I can use it for coparenting the children and their needs.
+What do you advise is best from your checking account types?
 How do I change where my paycheck is routed to?"

 Maybe you also look up separation agreements and someone to help with that so you have some phone numbers handy.

 "Hi, Spitfire.
-I am making you aware that I have made my own banking.
-The joint one remains joint for taking care of you, the kids and house bills.
-When can we talk about reorganizing the budget in light of our separation?
-Talk to a lawyer about fair separation agreements?
-You can help look of course.
+I am making you aware that I have set up my own banking.
+The joint one will remain joint for taking care of you, the kids and the house bills.
+When can we talk about reorganizing the budget, in light of our separation?
+When can we talk to a lawyer about fair separation agreements?
+You can help look, of course.
 I got a few phone numbers."

-You can talk to therapist about healthy anger and how to express it.
-And what is too much.
+You can talk to your therapist about healthy anger and how to express it, and what is too much.
 Keep on with your journaling.
-Maybe start anger section.
+Maybe start an anger section.

 Maybe the Hicks emotional guidance scale visual aid helps you.
 You are climbing the ladder.